-This course is offered during the fourth session of the program.
+This course is offered during the program's fourth semester.

 The basic knowledge students acquire in this course is essential for any future work regarding helicopters.

 It is also RECOMMENDED that students complete this course before signing up for an internship during the 5th or 6th sessions.